 - In the first part of this template model builder, you must focus on the transformer bank or distribution junction that the template expects as the input starting point for the upstream and downstream traces.
 To do so, you can set up the model as follows:

 - Add Remove Feature rules to remove any network features that could be selected as input but is not a transformer bank nor a distribution junction tied to the tier you want to trace.

-- Set up Add Diagram Feature Capability rules to prevent the container related to transformer banks (1) or to distribution junctions (2) to collapse.
+- Set up Add Diagram Feature Capability rules to prevent the transformer bank parent container (1) or the distribution junction parent container (2) to collapse.